ResDev27/JavaSript-Data-Visualisation-Challenge/README.md

 - **problem-solving** : design a logical solution to implement the expected result
 - Debugging using the console
 - Understand the notion of **"separation of concerns"**

+you can find the entire challenge debriefing [here](Challenge-Briefing.md)

 # 1st step